The Carbon Footprint of Fish

 Image Credit: AdobeStock

-The ocean is the world’s biggest carbon sink and absorbs about a quarter of global CO2 emissions each year.
-Mangroves, kelp forests, and seagrass meadows all capture carbon but are being destroyed to satisfy the world’s demand for fish.
+The ocean is the world’s biggest carbon sink and absorbs about 31% of global CO2 emissions each year.1 Mangroves, kelp forests, and seagrass meadows all play a role in capturing carbon but are being destroyed to satisfy the world’s demand for seafood.

 Fishing vessel.
 Great catch of fish in thrall.
 The process of casting the fish in the tank.
 Large freezer trawlers.